KevinRattan/sample/ReadMe.md

 prerequisites: node and npm
     these are available inside GCP cloud shell if you can't install them locally.

-a. open two separate terminals: one in /api, one in /ui
+a. open two separate terminals: one in /internal, one in /external
 b. run npm install in each terminal
-c. run node server.js in the /api terminal
+c. run node server.js in the /internal terminal
-d. run npm start in the ui terminal
+d. run npm start in the /external terminal
 e. navigate to http://localhost:8080

 2. The sample app

 Uses nodejs with the express web server on both server and client microservices.

-The backend api receives REST requests on port 8082 and returns mock data.
+The internal service receives REST requests on port 8082 and returns mock data.

-The ui inserts json from the server into an html template in the Views folder and returns it to the requestor on port 8080.
+The exteral service inserts json from the internal service into an html template in the Views folder and returns it to the requestor on port 8080.

 3. Dependencies

-client and server both use the following npm packages:
+internal and external both use the following npm packages:

 express: a web server
     https://www.npmjs.com/package/express